- Information

 Dendera Temple:

-The temple of Dendara went up in 2250 BC to honor Hathor, the goddess of love and music.
-However, most of the structure dates back to the Ptolemaic period.
+Although the site was originally established around 2250 BC to honor Hathor, the goddess of love, beauty, and music, most of the visible temple was built during the Ptolemaic period.

 Abydos Temple:

-The fabulous temple of Abydos is one of the golden marvels of Upper Egypt, which was the pilgrimage center for the god Osiris, the lord of death and resurrection.
-It acted as a funerary temple for King Seti I (1290-1279 BC) and his family, and it was used for rituals and ceremonial purposes.
+The magnificent Temple of Abydos is one of the hidden gems of Upper Egypt, known as a major pilgrimage site for the god Osiris, the deity of death and resurrection.
+Built by King Seti I (1290–1279 BC) as a funerary temple for himself and his family, Abydos was used for religious rituals and remains one of the most spiritually significant sites in Egyptian history.

 Finally, you will be taken back to your hotel to enjoy your night’s sleep in Luxor.